 Other terms not related to financing can sweeten the deal for the buyer or make it worse in the seller’s eyes.
 The seller wants a “done deal”, so will likely take a lower price if the transaction looks more solid and sure (and less likely to fall apart).

 Good terms: seller gets fast close of escrow (if desired) and a rent back if needed (even stronger: seller gets free rent back).

 Weak terms: buyer’s offer is subject to the sale of another home (worse yet: it’s not even on the market – better, it’s actually under contract and just needs to close escrow).
 The buyer’s probable value may be higher because of the increased time and risk to the seller.
 Sometimes a seller will take such an offer in order to maximize the sale price.

 Strong terms can make the home purchase a “better deal”.
 Weak terms will need to be compensated with a higher price.

-Let’s look at that hypothetical million dollar house in Silicon Valley once more and this time have a look at what can happen to the sales price with the terms, timing & number of offers in mind.
+Let’s look at that hypothetical million dollar house in Silicon Valley once more and this time have a look at what can happen to the probable buyer’s value with the terms, timing & number of offers in mind.

 This is not comprehensive, of course, it’s just to give you an idea of how pricing can be influenced (and hopefully to dispel the idea that a house, condo or townhouse is worth exactly one precise amount).
 If the home’s impossible to see (requires too much notice, or has to be by appointment only but the agent’s cell phone rolls to voice mail and then the VM is full) has terrible odors or creepy occupants who don’t leave the house when the buyer is viewing it or it’s on the market for 2 years before selling – it will sell for less.